civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(3)** The portion of the definition **employee trust** in subsection 248(1) of the Act before paragraph (a) is replaced by the following :

-    **employee trust** means an arrangement (other than **an employee ownership trust**, an employees profit sharing plan, a deferred profit sharing plan or a plan referred to in subsection 147(15) as a "revoked plan") established after 1979
+    **employee trust** means an arrangement (other than an employee ownership trust, an employees profit sharing plan, a deferred profit sharing plan or a plan referred to in subsection 147(15) as a "revoked plan") established after 1979

   **(4)** Subparagraph (d)(ii) of the definition **mineral resource** in subsection 248(1) of the Act is replaced by the following:

-    the principal mineral extracted is ammonite gemstone, calcium chloride, diamond, gypsum, halite, kaolin, **lithium** or sylvite, or
+    the principal mineral extracted is ammonite gemstone, calcium chloride, diamond, gypsum, halite, kaolin, lithium or sylvite, or

   **(5)** Subsection 248(1) of the Act is amended by adding the following in alphabetical order: